Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and 8 Things You Didn’t Know

 Driving through Gatlinburg, a town just outside Great Smoky Mountains National Park.

 Within the park, LeConte Lodge is located in the middle of the wilderness at 6400 feet elevation.
 You must hike 5 miles to reach the lodge.
-Adventurous visitors may want to stay at the lodge.
+Adventurous visitors may want to consider staying here.

-8 Things You Didn’t Know About Great Smoky Mountains National Park
+Fun Facts: 8 Things You Didn’t Know About Great Smoky Mountains NP

 1 It’s the most-visited national park in America.